neesarg123/RecipeGen/README.md

 So why not **merge these two amazing use cases together** to allow for a **streamlined experience of cooking novel recipes based on the ingredients you possess**?
 ### How to use
+Firstly, clone this repository and install dependencies using `pip install -r requirements.txt`
 #### Setting up the Notion side
 Step 0: Download Notion